pandas-dev/pandas/doc/source/development/contributing.rst

    ./ci/code_checks.sh

-The script verify the linting of code files, it looks for common mistake patterns (like missing spaces around sphinx directives that make the documentation not being rendered properly) and it also validates the doctests.
+The script verifies the linting of code files, it looks for common mistake patterns (like missing spaces around sphinx directives that make the documentation not being rendered properly) and it also validates the doctests.
 It is possible to run the checks independently by using the parameters ``lint``, ``patterns`` and